lagunaaimee/Clicky-Game/README.md

 1. It was created using
    [Create React App](https://github.com/facebookincubator/create-react-app).

-2. It renders 12 images of pups to the screen.
+2. It renders 12 images of Horror Film Posters to the screen.
 Each image listens for click events.

 3. The application keeps track of the user's score.
 The user's score is